 I've been a lawyer since 1980.
-My first law job was as an Assistant City Prosecutor in a suburb of Cleveland, Ohio, where I prosecuted DUI offenses, among other things, for almost two years.
+My first law job was actually before I graduated law school, as a Legal Intern acting as an Assistant City Prosecutor in a suburb of Cleveland, Ohio, where I prosecuted DUI offenses, among other things, for almost two years.
 Following that, I worked as a felony prosecutor in the Cuyahoga County Prosecutor's office, which includes the city of Cleveland.
 I handled all kinds of felony prosecutions including rapes, robberies, murders, burglaries, felonious assaults, drug cases, and public corruption cases.
 I did that for about six years before I went into private practice.
 When I went into private practice in Cleveland, I practiced criminal defense and did some personal injury work.
 I've continued to do criminal defense and personal injury work throughout the rest of my career.

 In 1996, I moved to Florida.
 We now have offices in Sarasota and Key West.
 We continue to do personal injury work.
 In 2002, I decided to limit my criminal practice to DUI defense.
 When I made that decision, I decided to take all the classes that the police officers took.
 I took all of the police classes in field sobriety testing and DUI investigation.
 I became an instructor in DWI Detection and Standardized Field Sobriety Testing.
 I went to class with a roomful of police officers and became certified as a breath test operator in Florida.
 In 2003, I joined the National College for DUI Defense and started attending their summer session at Harvard Law School every summer.
 I joined the Faculty of the National College for DUI Defense Summer Session in 2014.
 I became board certified in DUI Defense through the National College for DUI Defense in 2008.
 I've probably tried somewhere between 300 and 400 jury trials.